 Yes.
 You can book Points + Cash for 50% of the required points and 50%-70% off the standard rate.

 What can you redeem Hyatt Points for?

-Hyatt Points can be redeemed for free nights at Hyatt, MGM, Miraval, and Small Luxury Hotels of the World.
-They can be redeemed for a ton of other things such as room charges, rental cars, and expeditions.
+Hyatt Points can be redeemed for free nights at Hyatt, MGM, Miraval, Small Luxury Hotels of the World, and several all-inclusive resorts.
+They can also be redeemed for a ton of other things such as room charges, rental cars, and expeditions.

 How much does it cost for a free night at a Hyatt hotel?

 A free night at Hyatt starts at 3,500 points for off-peak pricing, 5,000 at standard pricing, and 6,500 at peak pricing.

 Can you use Hyatt Points plus Cash to book Club rooms?

 Yes.
 This will typically cost you a handful of Hyatt Points on top of the standard room rate.

 Is redeeming points at Hyatt's all-inclusive hotels a good deal?